kirillkovalenko/nssm/README.txt

 If AppRotateDelay is non-zero, NSSM will pause for the given number of milliseconds after rotation.

-If AppStdoutCopyAndTruncate or AppStdErrCopyAndTruncate are non-zero, the stdout (or stderr respectively) file will be rotated by first taking a copy of the file then truncating the original file to zero size.
+If AppStdoutCopyAndTruncate or AppStderrCopyAndTruncate are non-zero, the stdout (or stderr respectively) file will be rotated by first taking a copy of the file then truncating the original file to zero size.
 This allows NSSM to rotate files which are held open by other processes, preventing the